Science Festival 2025

 Mid-afternoon Masterclasses (2023)

-This year's popular online Masterclasses explored El Niño, diamonds in volcanoes, patterns in AI, how to keep your furry friends happy, and the art of food science.
-Recordings now available.
+This year's Masterclasses explored El Niño, diamonds in volcanoes, patterns in AI, how to keep your furry friends happy, and the art of food science.

 -